twl8n/tagging/readme.md

 `(entity (id 1234) (entity-type person) (father-of john) (birth (date 1945) (place ohio)) (name pete) (name peter) (name paco))`

-Some sentences are awkward: I want to purchase 500 things.
+Some sentences are awkward.
+This example is more relevant to the Definitionary than to tagging: I want to purchase 500 things.

 `(me (desire (purchase (things 500))))`